For Schools & Educators

 DIY History Activities

-Explore the past with hands-on activities and demonstrations that reflect the daily lives of people at West Overton.
-Learn how villagers used their skills and knowledge to operate farms, businesses, and households.
-Led by our experienced educators, DIY History Activities engage young learners’ senses and motor skills.
+DIY (Do-it-Yourself) History Activities are hands-on activities and demonstrations that reflect the daily lives of people at West Overton.
+Students learn how villagers used their skills and knowledge to operate farms, businesses, and households.
+Led by our experienced educators, DIY History Activities engage students’ senses and motor skills.

-The availability of DIY History Activities varies according to age group, time of year, and personnel.
-Please discuss your interests with Co-Executive Director, Aaron Hollis, at aaron@westovertonvillage.org
+The availability DIY History Activities varies according to age group, time of year, and staff availability.
+Please discuss your interests with Director of Visitor Engagement Pam Curtin at pam@westovertonvillage.org

 Field Trip Procedures